 - If it has not already been activated, activate the fire alarm system by pulling on the bar marked “PULL” or following the directions as stated on the alarm station.

 - If the nearest exit is blocked by fire, heat, or smoke, go to an alternate exit.

-- If all exits on the floor are blocked, go back to your room, close the door, open the window as described, wave something out the window, and shout for help.
+- If all exits on the floor are blocked, go back to the room, close the door, open the window as described, wave something out the window, and shout for help.

-- Always close and lock the door to your room when you go to bed.
+- Always close and lock the door to the room when going to bed.

 - Make a habit of keeping a towel and slip-on shoes near the door.

-- Only UL approved power strips with surge protectors (internal breaker or GFI) are permitted for use within the residence halls.
+- Only UL approved power strips with surge protectors (internal breaker or GFI) are permitted for use within all the residential housing locations.
 All other types of extension cords are prohibited.
 Do not string wires or extension cords under rugs, over hooks, or in any place where these may be subject to wear or mechanical damage.
 All electrical cords should be checked periodically for wear or damage.
 Use only authorized appliances and only those that are Underwriter Laboratories (UL) listed.

 - Due to fire safety concerns, candles and incense are not allowed within the residence halls.

-- To ensure that students and guests have clear access throughout the residence halls in an emergency, no items may be stored in the hallway including, but not limited to, clothing, boxes, books, shoes, etc.
+- To ensure that students and guests have clear access throughout all residential locations in an emergency, no items may be stored in the hallway including, but not limited to, clothing, boxes, books, shoes, etc.

 - Fire doors in halls and stairwells must be kept closed at all times; do not prop open doors.

 - Know the location of all fire exits, fire alarms, and fire extinguishers before you need to use them.
 Make it a practice to know the emergency exit or pathway from any room you are in and count how many steps it would take to get from your room to a hall door if you were blinded by smoke.